kiya69/portfolio/_posts/2025-11-27-assignment4-spinoff.md

 <a href="https://kiya69.github.io/data-story/" target="_blank">View the interactive data story</a>

-In this scrollytelling, You can also click on the 3 personas' profile picture to pull up their introduction and data.
+In this scrollytelling, you can also click on the 3 personas' profile picture to pull up their introduction and data.